If you sell on Amazon, your margins just took another hit. Amazon recently added a 3.5% fuel and logistics surcharge.

 On the flip side, if you keep your prices the same and absorb the surcharge, you lose margin that you could have invested in product development, marketing, or inventory expansion.
 It puts you in a difficult position, stifling business growth.

 If the new Amazon FBA fees have you questioning your fulfillment strategy, now is the perfect time to look at alternative solutions.
-Outsourcing your logistics to an independent third-party logistics (3PL) provider like a2b Fulfillment could help you regain control over your operations and your budget.
+Outsourcing your logistics to an independent third-party logistics (3PL) provider like a2b Fulfillment helps you regain control over your operations and your budget.

 You do it with a single shared inventory pool.